barnux/Sublime-Text-cheat-sheet/README.md

 ## Initial setup

 ### Settings
-ST has no GUI when it comes to modify the program's settings, it's all done by modifying text files.
+ST has no GUI when it comes to modify the program's settings, it's all done by editing text files.
 By default, there are two entries under the **Preferences** menu:
 *Settings - Default* and *Settings - User*.

 ####Settings - Default